KnowThePepper

 Flavor notes: fruity and earthy.

-Pepper X Nutrition Facts & Health Benefits
+Pepper X Nutrition Facts & Serving Context

 Like all C. chinense super-hots, Pepper X is nutritionally dense relative to its size.
 A single pod contains significant vitamin C - often exceeding 100% of daily recommended intake - along with vitamin A, vitamin B6, and potassium.